Main Container Header

 What Does Religious Inclusion Look Like at St. Mark's?

 As stewards of our students’ intellectual curiosity, faith, and passion for discovery, we recognize that our students are God’s children, entrusted to us to nurture.
 A large part of celebrating the uniqueness of each child is recognizing the similarities and differences among us, and finding opportunities to understand the traditions of students with different religious backgrounds.
-Many families of St. Mark’s feel comfortable sharing their faith with the classmates of their child.
+Many St. Mark’s families feel comfortable sharing their faith with their child's classmates during the year, especially during special religious observances.

-At St. Mark’s you will discover an environment where all faiths and traditions are welcomed, and a religion program that is rooted in exploration and questioning rather than indoctrination.
+At St. Mark’s you will discover an environment where all faiths and traditions are welcomed, and a religion program rooted in exploration and questioning rather than indoctrination.

 How is the Chapel Program Structured?